mathieul/brunch-with-elm-bootstrap/README.md

 The code example is an adaptation of the code at [elm-community/elm-route]( https://github.com/elm-community/elm-route/tree/master/examples/app) by @mccrodp.

 You can delete the example by removing the files `app/elm/*.elm`.
 Make sure to update `brunch-config.js` with the name of your main Elm files (setup to `app/elm/Main.elm` by default).

-You can also disable Elm history debugger by removing the `makeParameters: '--debug'` option.
+Note that running `brunch` in watch mode or build mode for any non *production* environment does enable Elm history debugger.
+Building in production environment (`brunch build --production`) does disable the Elm history debugger (see `brunch-config.js` overrides for more info).

 ## Getting Started ##